ahdis/matchbox-formfiller/CONTRIBUTING.md

 git push && git push --tags
 ```

-This will update the `package.json` of ng-fhir-sample and commit a git tag with the new version.
+This will update the `package.json` of matchbox-formfiller and commit a git tag with the new version.
 If a git tag on the master branch is pushed a build to publish the application to github pages is triggered.